-We will require additional financing to sustain our operations, and if adequate financing is not available, we may be forced to go out of business.
-Such financing will be dilutive and feature restricted terms.
+We will require additional financing to finance operating expenses and fulfill our business plan.
+Such financing will be dilutive.
 Our independent public accounting firm has indicated in their audit opinion, contained in our financial statements, that they have serious doubts about our ability to remain a going concern.

-We have not achieved profitability and anticipate that we will continue to incur net losses at least through the first two quarters of 2015.
-We had revenues of \$952,000 in 2014, but we had negative operating cash flows of \$3.4 million.
-As a result of our continued losses, our cash resources have not been sufficient to sustain our operations, and we have continued to depend on financing transactions to generate sufficient cash to stay in operation.
-Our private offerings of preferred stock and convertible debt in 2014 yielded aggregate gross proceeds of \$3,555,000; however, our cash balance was only \$16,000 as of December 31, 2014.
-As we manage our cash resources, our cash balance continues to fluctuate depending on the timing of receipt of product revenues and the proceeds of continued financing transactions, as well as the timing of our needs to pay for essential services and supplies to stay in operation.
-In April 2015 we raised gross proceeds of \$100,000 from another private sale of convertible notes.
-These proceeds were used almost immediately, or will be used, to pay essential resources, in order to stay in operation.
-We are currently incurring negative operating cash flows of approximately \$250,000 per month.
+We have not achieved profitability and anticipate that we will continue to incur net losses at least through the first two quarters of 2016.
+We had revenues of \$654,000 in 2015, but we had negative operating cash flows of \$7.5 million.
+In August 2015, we received proceeds of \$13.5 million (net of commissions but before payment of expenses) as a result of our public offering.
+During the remainder of 2015, we paid \$5.8 million in cash to cover accrued debts and obligations, most of which were required to be paid upon completion of the offering or were considered past due.
+Our cash balance was \$4.9 million as of December 31, 2015, and our accounts payable and accrued expenses were an aggregate \$1.5 million.
+We are currently incurring negative operating cash flows of approximately \$275,000 per month.
 Although we are attempting to curtail our expenses, there is no guarantee that we will be able to reduce these expenses significantly, and expenses for some periods may be higher as we prepare our product for broader sales, increase our sales efforts and maintain adequate inventories.